Data Quality Metric Library

 Metric Purpose

-Confirm that streetlight assets are correctly located in relation to how the network is defined by the carriageway table.
+Confirm that streetlight (luminaire) assets are likely to be correctly located in relation to how the network is defined by the carriageway table, and that condition data is not out of date.

 Consequence of Poor Quality Data